 My Story

-I am a passionate graphic designer with over eight years of professional design experience.
+I am a passionate graphic designer with over 12 years of professional design experience.
 I have cultivated a diverse set of skills from my in-house design experience at two different colleges, and my contract design experience while owning Emma KG Design.

 In 2014, I received my Bachelor of Fine Arts degree in Graphic Design from the University of Minnesota Duluth (UMD).
 I gained skills through a variety of graphic design classes including typography, layout design, digital design, branding, informational design, web design, interactive design, app design, strategy design, educational design, motion graphics, video, photography, professional writing, design technology and more—as well as many classes related to my art minor.